agentcooper/htmltemplate-react/README.md

 ### htmltemplate-react

-Experiment to provide subset of [HTML::Template](http://search.cpan.org/~samtregar/HTML-Template-2.6/Template.pm)-like tag system powered by React components.
+Experiment to provide a subset of [HTML::Template](http://search.cpan.org/~samtregar/HTML-Template-2.6/Template.pm)-like tag system powered by React components.

 #### Example